AMagd/AMagd.github.io/publications.md

 categories: ["general"]
 ---

+## 1 Paper Submitted to ICRA 2023 (Under Review)
+I am a second author, and I have contributed by writing a section in the paper.

 ## Classifying Upper Limb Activities Using Deep Learning
 Hassan Ashraf Elkholy, Ahmad Taher Azar, **Ahmed Magd**, Hagar Marzouk, Hossam Hassan Ammar, <em>The International Conference on Artificial Intelligence and Computer Vision (AICV) 2020</em>. [[Link]][Link1]